webeet-io/_onboarding/README.md

 At Webeet, we're passionate about two things: **technology** and **education**.

 We believe that the best way to learn is by doing—and that junior talent, when supported and trusted, can deliver real impact.
 That's why our studio is designed to be both a **launchpad for interns and junior professionals** and a **reliable partner for startups** at the earliest stages of their journey.

-We bridge the gap: delivering essential digital services while giving aspiring professionals a meaningful first step into the industry.
+🌉 **We bridge the gap: delivering essential digital services while giving aspiring professionals a meaningful first step into the industry.**

 Your time here won’t just be about tasks and tickets.
 It’s about growth, ownership, and shared purpose.